Thursday, September 26, 2024

 Biomedical psychiatry has, therefore, created a remarkably successful economic model.
 No wonder people don’t want to give it up and feel threatened when it is challenged.
 The problem is that taking this approach to psychiatry means that it has become more like a faith than a science.
 It has certain tenets which need to be believed.
 As we have outlined, these are: firstly, that mental illness will be shown to be due to brain disease and that there’s subsequently no need to get bogged down in complicated conceptual issues about the relationship between mind and brain; secondly, as mental illness has a material basis as do physical illnesses in general, it follows that psychiatry is not that different from the rest of medicine, so psychiatry can follow the same methods and technologies as the rest of medicine; and thirdly, that the scientific ambition of psychiatry and its associated research programme is to uncover the neuroscientific causes of mental illness and great progress has already been made in this aim.
 These fundamental tenets must not be questioned, otherwise the edifice of modern psychiatry may come tumbling down.

 That's fine, maybe, but psychiatry has considerable legal powers, such as being able to detain mentally disordered people in hospital, subject to certain criteria within the Mental Health Act.
 It may well think it needs a firm foundation to be able to exercise that authority.
 It can’t really have people undermining its conceptual foundations, when it has such important social responsibilities.
 However, it is perhaps particularly because of the power that psychiatry has over people with mental health problems, that it's important to be honest about the state of its practice.
-Psychiatry may not want to to listen to any candid criticisms, but it should.
+Psychiatry may not want to listen to any candid criticisms, but it should.
 We're now back to where we started this post.
 If psychiatry is primarily about relationships with people, then it does need to accept this reality.
 However successful psychiatry may be in marginalising any critique, people do feel obliged to speak openly and fearlessly about how psychiatry needs to change.
 Otherwise, it may just continue to be designed more for its own interests than the people it purports to serve.